7 Targeted Countries React To Trump's Ban On Immigration

 January 29, 2017

-State-run IRNA news agency complains of "U.S. terrorism double standards," noting that Saudi Arabia is not on Trump's list.
+State-run IRNA news agency complained of "U.S. terrorism double standards," noting that Saudi Arabia is not on Trump's list.
+As NPR's Greg Myre pointed out, the radicalized Muslims who carried out deadly attacks in the U.S., beginning on Sept.
+11, 2001, came from these countries: Saudi Arabia, Egypt, Lebanon, United Arab Emirates, Pakistan, Russia and Kyrgyzstan.

-Tehran will "take reciprocal measures" against U.S. nationals who want to travel to Iran, First Vice-president Eshaq Jahangiri promised Monday.
+Tehran will "take reciprocal measures" against U.S. nationals who want to travel to Iran, First Vice-President Eshaq Jahangiri promised Monday.

 The Foreign Ministry calls the ban "insulting," while also saying any retaliation will be "proportionate" and will be made "while respecting the American people and differentiating between them and the hostile policies of the U.S. Government."